2

 Primary Duties and Responsibilities

-• Work with the Director: Exceptional Learning and Wellness to gather and use data to help improve the SPED program in order to deliver excellent results, teaches students to develop both their creative and expository writing skills, master editing techniques, merge historical content with modern themes in today’s literature, and show students the connections between the humanities and technology
+• Work with the Academic Director (Humanities) to gather and use data to help improve the ELA program in order to deliver excellent results, teaches students to develop both their creative and expository writing skills, master editing techniques, merge historical content with modern themes in today’s literature, and show students the connections between the humanities and technology

-• Co-Teach sections of Humanities, leveraging both class time and prep opportunities like Mock Exams and Saturday prep to help ensure that all identified IEP students are on track to pass the Regents Exam in grade and have all necessary accommodations as required by NYS
+• Teach 4-6 sections of ELA courses, leveraging both class time and prep opportunities like Mock Exams and Saturday prep to ensure that all EMNRBS students are on track to pass the Regents Exam in their specifically assigned grade

 • Regularly communicate with students’ families in order to build strong relationships with students, families, and the Bronx community

-• Lead an advisory, supporting and mentoring 20-25 students and building close relationships with their families
+• Lead an advisory, supporting and mentoring approximately 20-25 students and building proactive, close and ongoing relationships with their families

 • Collaborate with faculty, students, and parents to build an innovative, exciting, and effective school model that achieves our mission and impacts education reform nationwide

-• Work closely with assigned Teacher: Humanities to ensure all class materials are differentiated for SpEd students well-ahead of time; to develop lesson plans, provide students with grades and timely feedback, modify instruction, incorporate high leverage co-teaching models, utilize study data to inform lesson planning, schedule and attend regular planning and norming meetings, prepare for and attend IEP meetings
+• Work closely with an ICT Teacher to develop lesson plans, provide students with grades and timely feedback, modify instruction, incorporate high leverage co-teaching models, utilize study data to inform lesson planning, schedule and attend regular planning and norming meetings, prepare for and attend IEP meetings;

 • Attend weekly 2x1 meetings with direct manager and co-teacher, attend 1x1 meetings with direct manager, attend weekly department meetings